 2 detectives involved in Breonna Taylor raid are fired

-Louisville police have fired two detectives, one who shot Breonna Taylor and another who sought the warrant that led to the deadly raid.
+To people in Louisville who might be upset over her hiring, she said she “would just ask that people step back, take the time to see what I accomplished, what I believe in and how I led the department.”

 Det.
-Myles Cosgrove and Det.
-Joshua Jaynes were fired Tuesday after receiving notification last week from the department’s interim chief that they would be dismissed.
-A letter informing them of their dismissal was released Wednesday.
+Myles Cosgrove, who shot Taylor, and Det.
+Joshua Jaynes, who sought the warrant that led to the March 13 drug raid, were informed of their firings on Tuesday.
+Officer Brett Hankison was fired last September after being indicted by a grand jury on charges of endangering Taylor’s neighbors with bullets that went through her home and into an adjacent apartment.

-Taylor, a Black woman, was killed March 13 by police executing a narcotics search warrant.
+Taylor, a 26-year-old Black emergency medical technician, was shot and killed as officers attempted to serve a no-knock search warrant.
 None of the three white officers who fired into Taylor’s home were charged by a grand jury in her death.
-Cosgrove and two other officers who fired into Taylor’s apartment were not charged in her death by a grand jury in September.

 Investigators said Cosgrove fired 16 rounds into the apartment after the front door was breached and Taylor’s boyfriend fired a shot at them.
 Federal ballistics experts said they believe the shot that killed Taylor came from Cosgrove.